-You can’t work for a profit-making organisation if you’re under 14, even if you’re not paid.
+You cannot work for a profit-making organisation if you’re under 14, even if you’re not paid.

-Your local councils might have extra rules about the work you can do as a young person.
-For example, you might not be able to volunteer at a charity shop if the council decides that it’s a profit-making organisation.
+Your local council might have extra rules about the work you can do as a young person.

 Volunteering and benefits